 Crusty on the outside, soft and tender on the inside, roasted red potatoes are irresistible.
 Put them in the oven and work on the rest of dinner.

-Once you make these you probably won’t need the recipe again because it’s so easy.
+Once you make these roasted red potatoes with rosemary, you probably won’t need the recipe again because it’s so easy.
 It’s about method: a side dish you will turn to over and over again.
 And they taste fantastic.
 Make extra.
 Besides being a great side for roast chicken, pork, or that occasional steak, they are great for a weekend breakfast with eggs.

 How to Prep and Roast the Potatoes